is4302-nus-2019-Fri12-Group5/2019_IS4302_Fri_12-2_G5/README.md

 ## Disclaimer

 This Blockchain project is based on [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate), which is the ultimate starter template for kickstarting a React project.
+We also implement this based on [Crate](https://github.com/atulmy/crate) template

 ## License

 MIT license, Copyright (c) 2019 Jerrald, Brandon, Yuting, Weijie, Win Phong.